laurentperrinet/Perrinet20PredictiveProcessing/README.md

 --------------------------------------------------------------------------------------

 Another crucial point in deciphering the predictive processing mechanisms is given by the functional anatomy.
-Indeed, in primary visual cortex (V1) as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
+Indeed, in the primary visual cortex (V1) as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
 Surprisingly, 95% of these connections occur within a 2mm radius (macaque monkey) [@Markov13].
 This suggests that a majority of neural resources is devoted to intra-areal communications.
 One putative